To impress the gang of thugs and continue his investigation, Henry must get into the monastery and kill Pious – but that’s easier said than done.

 Your only lead is a young nobleman who’s being forced to enter the monastery, so ride back to Rattay and speak to Sir Radzig.

 He tells you not to kill Pious, but rather bring him back to Rattay for questioning.
-However, he can’t help with getting into the monastery, so head back over to Sasau.
+He can’t help with getting into the monastery, so head back over to Sasau.

 Finding Karl and getting rid of Guardian Manfred: